 The psychology of human motivation is clearly more complicated than this simplification, but I do know from my own experience that thinking about things in this way (and pre-agreeing the following day’s training the night before with myself) is a very helpful tool for getting me up and out of the door.

-Success with endurance training is largely a product of the consistency with which you can grind it out over many months, so I hope that these tips help you get out of the door just a little more regularly in the coming weeks and contribute to you starting 2017 with the best possible chance of having a great season.
+Success with endurance training is largely a product of the consistency with which you can grind it out over many months, so I hope that these tips help you get out of the door a little more regularly in the coming weeks and contribute to you starting a new year with the best possible chance of having a great season.